chaowei312/5800_FinalProject/report.md

 3. Rotary Positional Embeddings (RoPE)
 4. RMSNorm for stable pre-norm training dynamics

 By controlling for these components, any observed performance differences can be attributed primarily to the structural distinction between stacked depth and recurrent iterative depth.
+While effective depth is matched numerically, we acknowledge that recurrent unrolling differs from independently parameterized layers in optimization dynamics; our goal is to control representational depth rather than enforce identical training trajectories.

 ## Datasets Overview